jpsca/tcom/docs/en/docs/guide/css_and_js.md

 /* ... etc ... */
 ```

-An alternative can be using the `MutationObserver` JS API to detect changes to the document and attach the events to all the new inserted components:
+A solution can be using the `MutationObserver` JS API to detect changes to the document and attach the events to all the new inserted components:

 ```js title="components/card.js"
 new MutationObserver( (mutationList) => {